Friday, 14 January 2011

 The ballad Berlin wrote to express his grief, "When I Lost You", was an immediate popular hit and sold more than a million copies.

-Belin's second marriage was to author and heiress Ellin Mackay, daughter of the head of the Postal Telegraph Cable Company, Clarence Mackay.
+Berlin's second marriage was to author and heiress Ellin Mackay, daughter of the head of the Postal Telegraph Cable Company, Clarence Mackay.
 She was some fifteen years his junior and Ellin's father had opposed their relationship from the start.
 Irving wooed her with letters and songs over the airwaves such as "Always".
-They eloped and were married in 1926 in a simple civil ceremony at the Municipal Building away from media attention.
+They eloped and were married on January 4, 1926 in a simple civil ceremony at New York's Municipal Building away from media attention.

-Their marriage remained a love affair and they were inseparable until she died in July 1988 at the age of 85.
+Their marriage remained a love affair and they were inseparable until she died on July 29, 1988 at the age of 85.
 They had four children during their 63 years of marriage.

 Berlin and Ellin c1926